emmogrin/octra-oneclick/Task-README.md

 Get your CLI ready to launch

-phone users are to login ubuntu using this guide before starting TERMUX-README.md
+Phone users are to login ubuntu using this guide before starting [📱 TERMUX-README](https://github.com/emmogrin/octra-oneclick/blob/main/TERMUX-README.md)

 ---